SPraneeth88/SPraneeth88/RESUME.md

 # AI Engineer Resume

 ## Professional Summary
-Enthusiastic and results-driven AI Engineer with over 5 years of experience in designing and implementing machine learning models and AI algorithms.
+Enthusiastic and results-driven AI Engineer with over 4 years of experience in designing and implementing machine learning models and AI algorithms.
 Proven ability to develop innovative solutions that drive efficiency and effectiveness in various projects.

 ## Experience
-### AI Engineer
+### GenAI Engineer
-Company Name - Location
-*Dates of Employment*
+Freelance Consultant - Waterloo, Ontario, Canada/Remote
+* August 2024 – Present (Approx. 20 Months)*
 - Developed and deployed machine learning models for predicting customer behavior, resulting in a 20% increase in sales.
 - Collaborated with cross-functional teams to design AI-driven solutions that improved company processes.

-### Data Scientist
-Company Name - Location
-*Dates of Employment*
+### Full-Stack Java Developer
+Baanyan Software Services Inc. - Edison, New Jersey, USA
+* February 2022 – July 2024 (Including Extended Project Consulting)*
+- Spearheaded the development of a full-stack Reservation Processing System (RPS) prototype, owning the project from user requirements to deployment.
 - Conducted data analysis and built predictive models that enhanced decision-making processes.
 - Presented insights and findings to stakeholders, driving data-driven strategies.